 UAW reaches deal with Daimler Truck as contract deadline nears

-The UAW reached a deal with Daimler Truck late Friday, averting a strike shortly before the expiration of a contract covering an estimated 7,300 workers.
+The UAW reached a deal with Daimler Truck late Friday, averting a strike shortly before the expiration of a contract covering more than 7,000 workers.

-Union President Shawn Fain announced the tentative agreement in a Facebook live session Friday night, saying it included wage increases and other wins, such as cost-of-living adjustments and profit-sharing.
+UAW President Shawn Fain announced the tentative agreement in a Facebook Live session Friday night, saying it included wage increases and other wins, such as cost-of-living adjustments and profit-sharing.
+The deal covers parts and assembly workers in North Carolina, Georgia and Tennessee, according to the union.

 "We’re here tonight to announce a major victory for the members who build Freightliner and Western Star trucks and Thomas Built buses.
 Today, we reached a tentative agreement with Daimler," Fain said.